Oct 27, 2021

 Writing awesome content your target audience will love

 Adding ALT text and descriptions to your images

 Not overburdening your pages with excessive third-party code

 Link your pages internally using keyword-optimized anchor text

 Create a user-focused content strategy.
 Think from their perspective, ponder the questions they want answers to, and write content to answer them.

 When great copywriting is put into the proper context and backed by a website in excellent technical health, you stand a far greater chance of reaching those desired above-the-fold search positions.
 Search engine algorithms want to provide users with resources that actually help them in their daily lives.
 When you contribute to that mission, along with some intelligent keyword planning, you position yourself for greater mobile SEO success.

 At Conduit, we’re the digital performance partner for successful agencies that are looking to scale.
-If you’re ready to take the next step with SEO and are looking for ways to scale your own client roster, visit our Agency Partnership page to learn more.
+If you’re ready to take the next step with SEO and are looking for ways to scale your own client roster, contact us today to learn more about white label partnership.